AlvarodOrs/CodingAssistant/README.md

 # Gideon
-**Generalized Intelligent Director for Engineering & Operations Nodes**
+**General Infrastructure Director for Engineering, Operations & Networking**

 Gideon is an intelligent automation assistant designed to orchestrate complex engineering and operations workflows.
 It integrates seamlessly with modern software infrastructure, enabling efficient task execution, monitoring and system management.